zhoudaxia233/PyAscii/README.md

 ```
 pyascii avatar.png
 ```
-You can use `--scaling_ratio` to specify the scaling ratio of the output with respect to the input image.
+You can use `--scaling_ratio` or `-s` to specify the scaling ratio of the output with respect to the input image.
 The default value is `0.5`.
 ```
 pyascii avatar.png --scaling_ratio 0.1
 ```

-You can use `--output_format` to specify the format of the output file.
+You can use `--output_format` or `-o` to specify the format of the output file.
 >`0` represents for `.txt` format
 `1` represents for `.html` format
 `2` represents for both `.txt` format & `.html` format